 Questions about registered agencies' operations

-EQAR-registered agencies are currently facing the challenge to continue their operations under “lock-down conditions” and with activities of most higher education institutions in Europe suspended or moved partially online.
+EQAR-registered agencies keep facing the challenge to organise their operations in light of ongoing or repeated pandemic-related restrictions of official travel or physical meetings.
+Likewise, the activities of many higher education institutions in Europe continue to be partially online.
 We wish to encourage registered agencies to respond flexibly to the situation.
-EQAR wishes to assure agencies that your registration will not be jeopardised resulting from any suspension or adaptation of your activities as a result of the COVID-19 pandemic.
+EQAR wishes to assure agencies that your registration will not be jeopardised resulting from any adaptation of your activities as a result of the COVID-19 pandemic.

 We believe that the guiding principle should be to best support higher education institutions to master the extraordinary challenges they are currently facing and to sustain quality of their education provision through these times.
 ENQA, the European representative association of quality assurance agencies, has highlighted the important role that agencies might play.
 We wish to draw your attention to a social media campaign launched by ENQA for agencies to share practices and experiences.